Schachar-Crosbie-Lab/SwanScorer/README.md

 1.  the file path of the input file

-2.  a folder to save a output spreadsheet with the t-scores
+2.  a folder to save an output spreadsheet with the t-scores

 ``` r
 library(here)